Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Third-party data

-Examples of these datasets can include:
+Examples of these sources can include:

 Third-party data is often collected in the background during account creation, which is a good opportunity for businesses to enrich what they know about a customer without adding friction to the KYC process.
 Additionally, many businesses continuously cross-check customer profiles against these sources to ensure that the status of the individual has not changed.

-Passive signals
+Passive inputs

 • IP address